rhjaf/ADD/README.md

-# D3
+# ADD
-Add: An Adaptive Approach with Variety Characteristic of High-Bandwidth Networks for Distributed Denial of Service Attacks Detection
+An Adaptive Approach with Variety Characteristic of High-Bandwidth Networks for Distributed Denial of Service Attacks Detection

 Features Timeline:
 - [x] Packet Rx/Tx with DPDK